GTM AI: How Cognism Uses AI to Accelerate Go-to-market Motions

 Repurposing long-form content into smaller, short-form pieces helps us ensure that we are distributing content efficiently across the media machine.

-For example, we have a subject matter expert on our podcast, then we transcribe the podcast, allowing us to pull out sections we can share on social media or in newsletters.
+For example, we have a subject matter expert on our podcast, then we transcribe the podcast using tools like Restream, allowing us to pull out sections we can share on social media or in newsletters.

 If we had to manually transcribe this content, it would take hours.

-But Descript allows us to do this in a matter of seconds to minutes.
-The transcripts aren’t always 100% accurate as sometimes words are misinterpreted but this is easily corrected with a proofread before it is used elsewhere.
+But Restream allows us to do this in seconds to minutes.
+The transcripts aren’t always 100% accurate, as sometimes words are misinterpreted, but this is easily corrected with a proofread before it is used elsewhere.

 AI-generated snippets